Jamie-Gargrave/portfolio-pp1/README.md

 ## Features

 -   Responsive on all device sizes

+-   When a smaller screen is detected, the text for the navigation menu will change to icons.

 -   Header navigation will change to indicate the current page you're on (the text would underline/ change colour slightly).

+-   Added a slight subtle effect to "Full-Stack" on the index page.

 ## Technologies Used